nagachary/java-must-read/oop/object_relationships/read/README.md

 * Local variables: A method creates a local instance of another class.
 * Method calls: A class directly calls methods of another class.

-The classic example of Inheritance is Car and Sedan, Shape and Circle relationships.
+The classic example of dependency is The CarWash performs a service on a Car, making the CarWash class dependent on the Car class.
+The Car object could initiate the request for a wash from a CarWash service, treating the CarWash as a temporary utility.

 In UML, A dependency is depicted as a dashed line with an open arrow pointing from the client class (the one that depends) to the supplier class (the one being depended upon).
 * The dashed line can be optionally labeled with a stereotype, such as «use», «call», «instantiate», or «parameter», to provide more specific information about the nature of the dependency.